-Okay, let’s kick off this Beaver Builder review by having a deeper look into the individual features that Beaver Builder has to offer.
+Okay, let’s kick off this Beaver Builder review by having a deeper look into the individual features it has to offer.

-Note; what we’re reviewing today is the main Beaver Builder plugin – not Beaver Builder Theme (a theme optimized to work with the main builder) and not Beaver Themer (a Beaver Builder extension).
-While you might get the other two when buying your Beaver Builder license, they are not the same product.
+Note: What we’re reviewing today is the main Beaver Builder plugin, not the Beaver Builder Theme (a theme that’s optimized to work with the main builder) and not Beaver Themer (a Beaver Builder extension).
+While you may get the other two when buying your Beaver Builder license, they’re not the same product.

-The full list of the features that Beaver Builder brings to the table would be too long to mention here.
-Instead, let’s focus on the essential things:
+The full list of features that Beaver Builder brings to the table would be too long to go into here, so let’s focus on the essentials:

 - There’s full drag-and-drop support — you can arrange text and images on your pages freely.

-- No need for coding or HTML and CSS knowledge.
+- There’s no need for coding, HTML or CSS knowledge.

 - It works with any theme.

-- There are over 50 ready-made page templates available (for landing pages and various content pages).
+- There are more than 50 ready-made page templates available (for landing pages and various content pages).

-- There are over 30 content elements/modules to choose from when building your pages (headings, buttons, galleries, etc.).
+- There are more than 30 content elements/modules to choose from when building your pages (headings, buttons, galleries and so on).